 Our Association was born in the mind of Thomas R. Verny.
-Before this, Thomas had won a doctorate in medicine and specialty in psychology and was distinguishing himself as a teacher and author.
-He later explains what we might call our "conception" in the Foreword to The Secret Life of the Unborn Child (1981, p.
+Before this, Thomas had earned a doctorate in medicine, a specialty in psychology, and was distinguishing himself as a teacher and author.
+He later explains what we might call our "conception" in the foreword to The Secret Life of the Unborn Child (1981, p.
 11).

 The Secret Life of the Unborn Child (1981) opened doors and proved to be the forerunner of the activities to follow.
 The book became an extraordinary instrument educating the world about prenatal and perinatal psychology, an emerging field that was neglected in academic psychology.
 The book became an international best seller, ultimately translated into more than 25 languages, with a quarter million books sold in Japanese alone.

 The first congress was scheduled for July 1983 in Toronto with Thomas as the Chair.
 Founding board members were Dr. Verny, David Chamberlain, Sandra Collier, Marcia Penner, and attorney Paul Dineen.
 The objectives of the Association were to further understand the psychology of pregnancy and birth and the ways in which pregnant mothers influence the unborn; to study the effects of medical intervention on mothers and babies; to explore remedial techniques to counteract prenatal and perinatal traumas; to enhance the mental and physical health of mothers and fathers and their babies; to publish and distribute information; and to organize educational meetings for the purpose of exploring the above issues.
 Professionals and non-professionals were invited to meet in an atmosphere of openness and freedom from dogma.

 The Association for Pre- and Perinatal Psychology and Health focuses attention on the life-changing discoveries being made in the first period of human development from preparation for pregnancy through the postpartum period and establishment of breastfeeding.